dudeofawesome/retrieve-build-artifact/README.md

-# cache-build-artifact
+# retrieve-build-artifact

-Caches a tarred file or directory into a short-lived artifact for use with later jobs.
+Retrieves a tarred file or directory into a short-lived artifact for use with later jobs.

 ## Usage